oluwa714/daily-running-balance-challenge/README.md

 ## Assumptions

-A raw ETL table of dates and transactions and the starting balances for each of the 4 accounts was provided for this challenege.
-For the sake of this challenege, Debits are counted as (+) values, and Credits are counted as (-) values
+A raw ETL table of dates and transactions and the starting balances for each of the 4 accounts was provided for this challenge.
+For the sake of this challenge, Debits are counted as (+) values, and Credits are counted as (-) values
 The final table only needs 3 Columns: Date, Daily Balance and Account.

 ## Requirements

-Supporting tables can be created in addition to the final table. however the challenege can be completed with only one additional table
+Supporting tables can be created in addition to the final table. however the challenge can be completed with onlyone additional table
 No hardcoded dates should be used

 ## Verification